Paulmicha/common-web-tools/README.md

 done
 ```

-These declarations are to be placed inside files named `global.vars.sh`.
-To show where these files can be placed in order to get picked up for aggregation - and in which order - during *instance init* in current project, you can use the following convenience command :
+To show where the declarations can be placed in order to get picked up for aggregation - and in which order - during *instance init* in current project instance, you can use the following convenience command :

 ```sh
 make globals-lp